jethrokuan/braindump/content/zettels/synaptic_current_model.md

 with \\(\beta \equiv \exp
 \left(-\frac{\Delta\_{t}}{\tau\_{\operatorname{mem}}}\right)\\).
 These two
-equations characterize the dynamics of a RNN.
-Specifcially, the state of neuron \\(i\\) is given by the instantaneous synaptic currents \\(I\_i\\) and the membrane voltage \\(U\_i\\).
+equations characterise the dynamics of a RNN.
+Specifically, the state of neuron \\(i\\) is given by the instantaneous synaptic currents \\(I\_i\\) and the membrane voltage \\(U\_i\\).